 Two more ghosts who reportedly committed suicide in third-floor rooms of the hotel have been sighted by more than a dozen people.
 While their identities are unknown, one is said to be a woman who hanged herself, while the other is said to be a man who jumped to his death from the hotel.

-In what was once the main dining room, called the Gold Room, a malevolent spirit, familiarly named “The Stabber,” is said to randomly attack those who cross the threshold with a large kitchen knife.
+In what was once the main dining room, called the Gold Room, an evil spirit, familiarly named “The Stabber,” is said to randomly attack those who cross the threshold with a large kitchen knife.
 Though the Stabber has never harmed anyone, he is said to have frightened many before immediately disappearing after the “attack.”

 Many psychics who have visited the old hotel claim that it is a gateway into another world.
-The old hotel has been featured on a number of paranormal investigation television shows.
+The old hotel has been featured on several paranormal investigation television shows.

-* Reader Update, April, 2009: The legend of Elizabeth in the Goldfield Hotel is just that, a legend.
-If a story is told enough times, as time goes by, then it becomes “true.”
+* Reader Update, April 2009: The legend of Elizabeth in the Goldfield Hotel is just that, a legend.
+If a story is told enough times, it becomes ” true ” as time goes by.”
 I am a direct relative of Martin Duffy, owner of the Florence Mine.
 During the heyday of the Goldfield Hotel, my great uncle lived in the hotel.
 At that time, everyone shared a restroom.
 My great uncle married the elevator operator, Ruth Duffy.
-As you know the Goldfield Hotel had a working elevator, that still works to this day.
-There was no Elizabeth, it was just a rumor created to inspire people.
+As you know, the Goldfield Hotel had a working elevator that still works to this day.
+There was no Elizabeth; it was just a rumor created to inspire people.
 My great uncle lived in the hotel during the time of G. Wingfield, and there was no Elizabeth in the hotel.
-Besides, he moved to Reno shortly after buying the hotel. — Terri Stewart, April, 2009.
+Besides, he moved to Reno shortly after buying the hotel. — Terri Stewart, April 2009.